Sedna Epic: POV Proof-of-concept

 View Our Route

 Immersing themselves in the issue of disappearing sea ice, the sea women will translate their findings into educational and awareness programs on climate change and its effects on the arctic ecosystem.
-The 2014-2018 Sedna Epic Expedition will serve as a ‘call to action’ for citizens of the world, including youth, providing aboriginal and scientific knowledge in support of science-based policy that governments can implement to mitigate global warming.
-The Expedition will also serve to inspire women and girls to think ‘big’ and to follow their dreams, no matter how out-of-the-box they may seem…
+The Sedna Epic Expedition will serve as a ‘call to action’ for citizens of the world, including youth, providing Indigenous and scientific knowledge in support of science-based policy that governments can implement to mitigate global warming.
+The Sedna Epic will also serve to inspire women and girls to think ‘big’ and to follow their dreams, no matter how out-of-the-box they may seem…

-From Greenland to Alaska, according to Inuit legend, Sedna is the Inuit goddess of the sea, and she’s the mother of all marine mammals… Also known as the sea woman, Sedna will snorkel daily with the sea women during their epic journey through the Northwest Passage.
-One day, Sedna will take the form of a narwhal or a beluga; the next day, she’ll be a ringed seal or a 200-year-old bowhead whale that swam by the HMS Endeavour and HMS Terror, in 1846, during Sir John Franklin’s ill-fated Northwest Passage expedition.
+From Greenland to Alaska, according to Inuit legend, Sedna is the Inuit goddess of the sea, and she’s the mother of all marine mammals.
+Also known as the sea woman, Sedna will snorkel daily with the sea women during their epic journey through the Northwest Passage.
+One day, Sedna will take the form of a double-tusked narwhal or a beluga; the next day, she’ll be a ringed seal or a 200-year-old bowhead whale that swam by the HMS Endeavour and HMS Terror, in 1846, during Sir John Franklin’s ill-fated Northwest Passage expedition.

-Katujjiqatigii follows on the heels of Sedna's 15-day, action-packed proof-of-concept expedition, which included delivering the mobile touch aquarium and underwater robot program in Nain, Labrador.
-Traveling aboard the 116-foot MV Cape Race, along the Labrador coast and across the gnarly open waters of the Davis Strait to Western Greenland, the sea women demonstrated that snorkelers—using diver propulsion vehicles—can successfully ‘go the distance’ through ice-infested arctic waters.
+In July 2014, Team Sedna mounted a 15-day, action-packed proof-of-concept expedition, which included delivering the mobile touch aquarium and underwater robot program in Nain, Labrador.
+Traveling aboard the 116-foot MV Cape Race, up the northern Labrador coast and across the gnarly open waters of the Davis Strait to Western Greenland, the sea women demonstrated that snorkelers—using diver propulsion vehicles or “scooters”—can successfully ‘go the distance’ in a snorkel relay through ice-infested arctic waters.

 Who would be crazy enough to answer such a cryptic appeal, inspired by Sir Ernest Shackleton’s famous 1914 advert—in a London newspaper—recruiting men for a perilous Antarctic expedition?
 Channeling the same spirit of polar exploration one hundred years later, Susan R. Eaton, founder and leader of the 2014-2018 Sedna Epic Expedition, advertised for all-female crew in mid-2013.
 Ten female ocean explorers, aged 26 to 56, from Canada, the United States, Mexico and New Zealand answered this intriguing call to attempt a world record—a snorkel relay of the Northwest Passage—and to go ‘where no man has gone before.’
 In parallel, Milos Simovic, the owner and captain of the MV Cape Race, a 116-foot side trawler converted to carry passengers, placed his own Shackleton-inspired advert for crew.
 In July 2014, Team Sedna will mount its proof-of-concept expedition to Labrador, Baffin Island and Greenland, aboard this Canadian-built vessel that’s used to plying arctic waters.